whs-junkyard/myliveenh/README.md

 Use `gulp release` to do a full build and generate release.zip.

+Export `MOZ=true` to disable modules that are incompatible with Firefox.

 Make sure the old build folder are removed first, because otherwise contents inside will be copied to the zip.

 ## Gulp targets